danilhendrasr/mysql-replication-experiment/README.md

 - [x] [Group replication](./group-replication)
 - [ ] 🚧 InnoDB cluster

-> Note:
->
-> If you want to try out the setup yourself, just go the corresponding directory and read the
-> readme, I've put a guide on how to setup and test each setup.
+To play around with it yourself, go to the directory of the replication setup you want to test and check out at the readme.
+There should be a guide on how to scaffold and test each setup.